FreeDiscovery/FreeDiscovery/doc/installation_instructions.md

 for the Python install, or with

     bash docker_run.sh freediscovery/freediscovery:<version>
 for the docker container, respectively.
+The repository shared with the Docker container (used to ingest the data) is `../freediscovery_shared`.

 ### 3.2.
 On Windows